-Therapy is a special place and time -- where else can we make sense, not make sense, feel, not feel, connect, disconnect, understand and not understand -- and it all leads to things getting clearer and better?
+Therapy is an exceptional place and time.
+Where else can we make sense, stop making sense, feel, not feel, connect, disconnect, understand and not understand -- and it all leads to things getting clearer and better?

-Like many people you might have tried to cope with what hurts you by relying on work, food, drugs, self-harm or some other way of fooling the pain and confusion for just a bit longer.
-You might do your best not to think about it, or try medication or self-help books, and maybe that helps but the trouble still doesn’t go away.
+Like many people, you might have tried to cope with what hurts by relying on work, food, sleep, drugs, self-harm or some other way of fooling the pain and confusion for a bit longer.
+You might do your best not to think about it, or you might try medication or self-help books -- and maybe that helps -- but the trouble still doesn’t go away.

 It's a cliché, but it's also undeniable that our past shapes our present, and how we were treated before shapes our future relationships.
 Our formative relationships can go on haunting us for a very long time.
 There's not much else that's as burdensome, limiting or painful.
 And it's often impossible to undo these powerful ties -- even to see them clearly -- by oneself.